 Important: The above code assumes that the package will always use the default Visual Studio runtime (MD/MDd).
-To keep the package configurable for supporting static(MT)/dynamic(MD) linking with the VS runtime library, do the following:
+To keep the package configurable for supporting static(MT)/dynamic(MD) linking with the VS runtime library, you can do the following:

-- Keep the compiler.runtime setting, i.e. do not implement the configure() method removing it. - Don't let the CMake helper define the CONAN\LINK\RUNTIME env-var to define the runtime, because defining it by the consumer will cause it to be incorrectly applied to both the Debug and Release artifacts.
-This can be done with a cmake.command\line.replace("CONAN\LINK\RUNTIME", "CONAN\LINK\RUNTIME\MULTI") to define a new variable. - Write a separate package\id() methods for MD/MDd and for MT/MTd defining the packages to be built. - In CMakeLists.txt, use the CONAN\LINK\RUNTIME\MULTI variable to correctly setup up the runtime for debug and release flags.
+- Keep the compiler.runtime setting, e.g. do not implement the configure() method removing it. - Don't let the CMake helper define the CONAN\LINK\RUNTIME variable to define the runtime and define CONAN\LINK\RUNTIME\MULTI instead. - In CMakeLists.txt, use the CONAN\LINK\RUNTIME\MULTI variable to correctly setup up the runtime for debug and release flags. - Write a separate package\id() methods for MD/MDd and for MT/MTd defining the packages to be built.

-All these steps are already coded in the repo https://github.com/memsharded/hello\multi\config and commented out as "Alternative 2"
+All these steps are already coded in the repo https://github.com/conan-io/examples/tree/master/features/multi\config and commented out as "Alternative 2".

 Also, you can use any custom configuration as they are not restricted.
-For example, if your package is a multi-library package, you could try doing something like:
+For example, if your package is a multi-library package, you could try to do something like: